IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 If you're interested in using the tools and less about learning, go to the [Getting Started](#getting-started) section.

-The idea actually came from a [llama.cpp discussion thread](https://github.com/ggml-org/llama.cpp/discussions/7712) about adding embedding model support.
+The RAG idea actually came from a [llama.cpp discussion thread](https://github.com/ggml-org/llama.cpp/discussions/7712) about adding embedding model support.
 Reading through it, I realized that all the pieces I needed to build a z/OS RAG system were already on the table, I just had to wire them up.

 But "wiring it up" was only possible because of the stable foundation provided by the **[zopen llamacpp port](https://github.com/zopencommunity/llamacppport)**.
 That port was a true community effort, driven by a dedicated group of volunteers and university students who worked tirelessly to bring modern AI tools to the mainframe.
 Their contributions to the core infrastructure and math optimizations are what allowed us to reach this point.